EBI-Metabolights/guides/docs/Assay.md

 ## Assay Overview
 The assay information will describe the assay process for each control and sample in the assay and connect the sample name to both its corresponding raw data file and metabolite identification table.
 MULTIPLE assays can be added per study.

-The assay is divided into sections each starting with a Protocol Ref column, eg. Chromatography, which describes the specifics of that part of the assay using controlled vocabulary, so every study using the same system is easily findable.
+The assay is divided into sections each starting with a Protocol Ref column, e.g., Chromatography, which describes the specifics of that part of the assay using controlled vocabulary, so every study using the same system is easily findable.

 ### Validation Rules: